Skip to content

 multiqc -n 043_r_multiqc_mouseMT_mapped_raw.html -f --title mapped_raw 042_d_STAR_map_raw/

-it can also be found in the cluster at /shared/data/Solutions/mouseMT/043_s_multiqc_map_raw.sh
+it can also be found in the server at /data/Solutions/mouseMT/043_s_multiqc_map_raw.sh

 Download the report